 - Line an 8x8 tin with baking paper.
 This will make it easy to remove the fudge from the tin once it's set.

-- Break up the white chocolate and add it to a heatproof bowl with the condensed milk.
-Place the bowl over a pot of gently simmering water to create a double boiler.
+- Break up the white chocolate and add it to a saucepan with the condensed milk.

-- Stir gently over low heat until the chocolate has melted.
+- Place the saucepan over low heat on the stove and stir gently until the chocolate has melted.
 The mixture should be quite thick.

 - Remove from the heat and quickly stir in the peppermint extract and green food colouring.